jhpark-prof/ntruplus-security-considerations/draft-todo-yourname-protocol.md

 The explicit rejection of invalid ciphertexts follows from the 𝛾-spreadness property of GenNTRU, while the re-encryption-free FO transform relies on the rigidity properties of both GenNTRU and SOTP.

-## Rejection Sampling in the key generation
+## Rejection Sampling in Key Generation

 The key generation process employs rejection sampling.
 Specifically, fresh 32-byte random seeds SHOULD be obtained from an approved RBG until both polynomials f and g are invertible in the ring R.